centrica-engineering/nucleus-docs/docs/README.md

 ---
-description: a design system by and for British Gas
+description: A design system by and for British Gas
 ---

 # Welcome to Nucleus